leitao/containers/README.md

 	  Debootstrap basically get the .deb packages from an archive and extract them so they can create a basic and functional rootfs

+> To speed up the lab, these VMs have Docker, LXC and LXD installed already.
+> The process to install these packages could be seen in the printed material

 ## Getting Started ##

 Go to the lab webpage at https://github.com/leitao/containers.